Pabla007/HTB-Journey/Logrythm/LogRhythm/301 Administration Fundamentals/07 User, Profiles and Permissions/02 Security Overview.md

 - Global Analysts
 - Restricted Analysts (can be further customized)

->[! importa]
+>[! important]
-* In addition to active users who are allowed to log in to the Client and Web Consoles, LogRhythm provides a notification mechanism for people who do not have active user logins for LogRhythm. **This Notification-only role is accomplished via Person or Role records, which should not be confused with User r
+* In addition to active users who are allowed to log in to the Client and Web Consoles, LogRhythm provides a notification mechanism for people who do not have active user logins for LogRhythm. **This Notification-only role is accomplished via Person or Role records, which should not be confused with User records.**